 The ASMR answers the question: does the drug improve patients’ clinical situation as compared to existing therapies?
 Consequences of ASMR rating and level of price are as follows:

 - ASMR V – the drug can be listed only if the costs are less than the comparators for cost savings to the French National Health Insurance (NHI).
 Discounted pricing for the new drug is typical.

 - ASMR IV: the target population for the new drug is relevant.
-If the new drug targets the same population as the comparator drug then a parity price is best possible outcome.
-Price can be higher if the new drug has better effect in a more restricted population.
+If the new drug targets the same population as the comparator drug, then a parity price is best possible outcome.
+Price can be higher than a comparator if the new drug has better effect in a more restricted population.

 - ASMR I, II or III: Faster access (price notification instead of negotiation) and price consistency with rest of Europe.
 However, it is increasingly rare to secure ASMR I – III ratings.

 The Transparency Commission also determines the product’s medical benefit or service medical rendu (SMR).
 The SMR answers the question: should the drug be reimbursed?
 Is the drug clinically differentiated (interesting)?
-The SMR takes into account five criteria:
+The SMR considers five criteria: